bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-updates-stratum-v2.md

 Steve: 00:24:00

-So let's imagine you have a 2 of 3 wallet and Block is building out a non-custodial wallet and their product conception they're gonna have a key on a server a key on a hardware device and control the customer and a key on the customer's phone.
+So let's imagine you have a 2-of-3 wallet and Block is building out a non-custodial wallet and their product conception they're gonna have a key on a server a key on a hardware device and control the customer and a key on the customer's phone.
 Something that most everyone does is lose your phone.
 So if you have a two, three wallet, you lose your phone and one of the keys is on the phone.
 What do you do?
 How do you recover?